-LMI Person means a member of a family that has an income equal to or below eighty percent (80%) of the county median income, as determined by HUD, on an annual basis.
+LMI Person means persons with household income less than eighty percent (80%) of the county median income by family size, as determined by HUD, on an annual basis.

-Made Available To means that jobs may be considered to be made available to low-andmoderate income persons only if:

-- A. Special skills that can only be acquired with substantial training or work experience or education beyond high school are not a prerequisite to fill such jobs, or the Borrower agrees to hire unqualified persons and provide training; and - B. The Borrower and County take actions to ensure that low-and-moderate income persons receive first consideration for filling such jobs.
+Made Available To - means that jobs may be considered available to low-and-moderate income persons only if: (A) special skills that can only be acquired with substantial training or work experience beyond high school are not a prerequisite to fill such jobs, or the Borrower agrees to hire unqualified persons and provide training; and (b) the County and the Borrower take actions to ensure that low-and-moderate income persons receive first consideration for filling such jobs. § 570.208 (a)(4)(iii).